-DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2018-2019) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department CC1.1 - Local indigenous and CALD communities are supported.
-CC1.1.1 Assistance provided to support the activities of local Aboriginal and Cultural and Linguistically Diverse organisations.
+DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2018-2019) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department CC1.1 - Local indigenous and CALD communities are supported. activities of local Aboriginal and Cultural and Linguistically Diverse organisations.
 NAIDOC Day held each year with participation of Council and other organisations.
 Community Development Officer to provide assistance to Mingaan Aboriginal Corporation and Leaving Healthy Footprints Group as required.
 Harmony Day held each year with participation of Council and other organisations.
 The Community Development Officer to attend Multicultural Group gatherings.
-100% complete Community and Culture CC1.2 - We are responsive to the needs of an CC1.1.2 Conduct and celebrate Naturalisation Ceremonies as required.
-CC1.2.1 Celebrate the contribution to the Naturalisation Ceremonies conducted.
-Coordinate activities to celebrate the annual 100% complete Executive Community and ageing population. community by our senior residents.
-CC1.2.2 Conduct the Mayors Appeal to provide residents in Local Nursing Homes with Christmas Gifts.
-Seniors Festival.
+100% complete Community and Culture CC1.1.2 Conduct and celebrate Naturalisation Ceremonies as required.
+Naturalisation Ceremonies conducted.
+100% complete Executive CC1.2 - We are responsive to the needs of an ageing population.
+CC1.2.1 Celebrate the contribution to the community by our senior residents.
+Coordinate activities to celebrate the annual Seniors Festival.
+100% complete Community and Culture CC1.2.2 Conduct the Mayors Appeal to provide residents in Local Nursing Homes with Christmas Gifts.
 Gifts sourced and distributed to residents at the Nursing Homes.
-100% complete Culture
+100% complete

-DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2018-2019) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department CC1.3 We are a Family Friendly Community.
-CC1.3.1 Develop the Family Friendly Strategy.
-Draft Family Friendly Strategy finalised and adopted by Council.
-100% complete Community and Culture CC1.3.2 Regular attendance by the Community Development Officer at meetings of the Child Protection Interagency and participation in community events Assistance provided to conduct Community Fun Days.
-100% complete Community Development Officer to attend meetings of the Lithgow Cares Forum.
+DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2018-2019) Delivery Program Action (4 years) Action Target Responsible Department CC1.3 We are a Family Friendly Community. a Draft Family Friendly Strategy finalised and adopted by Council.
+100% complete Community and Culture CC1.3.2 Regular attendance by the Community Development Officer at meetings of the Lithgow Cares Partnership and participation in community events Assistance provided to conduct Community Fun Days.
+100% complete Community Development Officer to attend meetings of the Lithgow Cares Partnership.
 100% of meetings attended CC1.4 Assistance is provided to community groups and organisations.
-CC1.4.1 Promote and administer the Financial Assistance Program to community Program advertised and submissions received in April.
+Assistance Program to community Program advertised and submissions received in April.
 100% processed organisations.
 Program advertised and submissions received in October.
 100% processed CC1.4.2 Provide support for Men's Shed organisations in the promotion and development of activities.
 Community Development Officer to provide support to the Lithgow, Wallerawang and Portland Men's Sheds as required.
 100% of meetings attended

-DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2018-2019) Delivery Program Action (4 years) Action Performance Measure Target Responsible Department CC1.5 Celebrate and grow volunteering CC1.5.1 Celebrate the contribution that volunteers make to our community.
+DELIVERY PLAN (2017-2021) OPERATIONAL PLAN (2018-2019) Delivery Program Action (4 years) Action Target Responsible Department CC1.5 Celebrate and grow volunteering CC1.5.1 Celebrate the contribution that volunteers make to our community.
 National Volunteers Week held each year with participation of Council and other organisations to recognise volunteers in Lithgow.
 100% complete Community and Culture CC1.5.2 Enhance volunteering opportunities in the community.
 Recognition and promotion of volunteering undertaken through: • Youth Council • Youth Networks • Media • Social Media • Website 100% complete